Originally posted on September 25th, 2017

 Before we get started

 Small businesses are the backbone of the American economy, making competition online quite fierce.
 Local SEO, strategically, should be a core component of your online marketing.
 With so many businesses online, you need to have a strong online presence, especially now that mobile is changing how users search.
-It is critical therfore that businesses understand local intent.
+It is critical therefore that businesses understand local intent.
 What, where, why and how are your local audience searching?

 1. What is Local SEO and How is it Different from SEO?